 An emotional support animal (ESA) contributes to psychological well-being and alleviates symptoms in a person with serious mental issues.
-Though a scientific community may argue whether animals have considerable positive effect on people who have serious issues, it is doubtless that dogs help reduce stress levels and cope with anxiety.
+Though a scientific community may argue whether animals have a considerable positive effect on people who have serious issues, it is doubtless that dogs help reduce stress levels and cope with anxiety.

 One can’t have a legitimate ESA with no clear medical reason.
 It should be prescribed to you by a licensed mental health professional.
-A person with an intellectual or other mental impairment can get an ESA letter — a document that confirms one’s need in an emotional support animal.
+A person with an intellectual or other mental impairment can get an ESA letter — a document that confirms one’s need for an emotional support animal.
 If someone is seeing a therapist consistently, an ESA letter should be provided for them at no cost.

 Are Emotional Support Animals Considered Service Animals?

 So how to distinguish whether some animal is a service animal?
-First of all, the very definition of service animal is sometimes misinterpreted.
+First of all, the very definition of a service animal is sometimes misinterpreted.
 Emotional support animals are not considered service animals under the ADA.
 Therefore, these categories do not share the same rights.
 According to the ADA definition, a service animal is a dog, or sometimes a miniature horse, who is trained to perform specific tasks for the handler.
 Service animals category incorporates:

 - animals trained to help a blind person walk safely —a guide dog or miniature horse;